lockc-project/lockc/README.md

         btf_id 18711
 ```

-To check if containers get "hardened" by enclave, check if you are able to see
+To check if containers get "hardened" by lockc, check if you are able to see
 the kernel logs from inside the container.
 Example:

 ```bash